• +1-800-513-5423

 • Benzodiazepines: 1-4 weeks, or 3-5 weeks if reducing dosage gradually

-• Methadone maybe 14-21 days up to a year for taper down programs
+• Methadone may take 14-21 days up to a year for taper-down programs

 Protracted Withdrawal Symptoms that last longer than the normal withdrawal period for the drug that was in question are listed as protracted withdrawal or the more common names, post-acute withdrawal symptoms, Chronic withdrawal, or extended withdrawal.